Managing life after a stroke

 Sport and exercise

-Physical activity and hobbies are important parts is an important part of rehabilitation - normal activity should be resumed as soon as physically possible.
+Physical activity and hobbies are an important part of rehabilitation - normal activity should be resumed as soon as physically possible.

-The intake of excessive amounts of alcohol should be avoided after a stroke as it may interact adversely with medication, raise blood pressure and affect judgement resulting in injury.
-Moderate consumption (two standard drinks per day) should not cause any problem.
+Drinking excessive amounts of alcohol should be avoided after a stroke because it may trigger a bad reaction with medication and might raise blood pressure or affect judgement resulting in injury.
+Moderate consumption (2 standard drinks per day) should not cause any problems.

 Not sure what to do next?

 If you are still concerned about stroke, check your symptoms with healthdirect’s online Symptom Checker to get advice on when to seek medical attention.